Karthigai Deepam (TV series): Season 1

 The story revolves around Deepa (Arthika) a young, poor, dusky girl, who faces discrimination because of her skin color.
 However, she is a very talented singer and sets out on a journey, to create an own identity for herself.
 She believes that her complexion is akin to Lord Kartikeyan's complexion.
 Unexpectedly due to evils plans she's forced to marry Karthikeyan alias Karthik (Karthik Raj) a good-hearted and a business man.
 After Deepa's marriage, her life changes after marriage when she goes on to make a career in music.
 Deepa changes her life drastically.
 Eventually Karthik's mother Abhirami Nacchiyar (Meera Krishna) as her daughter-in-law but, later she understands her Innocence and she accepts her and gradually Karthik and Deepa fall in love with each other.

 As per Deepa's wish Abhirami arranges Remarriage for Karthik and Deepa.
 During their marriage Deepa gets kidnapped by Ramya (Nanditha Jennifer) and Riya (Mounika) but Deepa escapes from the duo but while escaping Aishwarya (Chandini Prakash) push her off the hills and Deepa falls into a coma and loses her memory.
 Karthik, begin to search her with help of Geetha (Arthika) who is the doppelganger of Deepa and a prisoner.
 Karthik organize a concert and he promises to his mother and Deepa's family that he will definitely brings deepa and make her to sing in concert.
 Aishwarya also arrives to kill deepa, but finally she gets arrested.
 Deepa also arrived with help of nurse Shakthi and Orphanage members.

 Miraculously, deepa regains her memory and starts to sing in concert.
 After so, many hurdles and struggles finally Karthik and Deepa gets reunited but, unfortunately, Deepa dies and her sudden demise shatters Karthik.
 And finally it shows at Deepa's graveyard Karthik and Deepa's family members along with Geetha shares their condolences and Geetha also released from jail with help of Karthik and he says to Geetha the Good memories and Happiness that he gained from Deepa is enough for his life.

 Season 2

 6 months later, after Deepa's death Karthik (Karthik Raj) moves to his native village, along with his brothers Anand and Arun and now currently stays with his grandparents Raja Sethupathi (Vijayakumar) and Parameshwari (Vadivukkarasi).
 Now Karthik assumes the role of a servant for Chamundeshwari (Reshma Pasupuleti), who supposed to be Karthik's aunt in order to get their family reunited.
-Also, circumstances brings Karthik and Revathi (Vaishnavi Sateesh) together.